idfive/Developer-Documentation/docs/front-end/06-javascript-typescript.md

 ---
 # JavaScript / TypeScript

+## No session refresh
+Using a site with functionality that changes on screen size should not require a browser refresh during that session.
+The user should be able to resize their screen at will and still be able to access all functionality of the website.

 ## References

 When declaring references, prefer `const` over `let` when possible. `const` prevents references from unintentionally being reassigned which can lead to bugs and side effects.
 When mutation is necessary, use `let` over `const`. `var` should never be used as it uses function scoping instead of block scoping which is almost always preferable.